10 Tips for Better Productivity While Working from Home

 Time wasters are activities with little to no importance that prevent you from focusing on critical tasks.

 A great example of a time waster is an unimportant meeting.
-Companies have a lot of these, especially remote-based organizations.
-They often try to overcompensate with virtual meetings that they end up wasting valuable time for remote employees.
+Companies, especially remote-based organizations, have many of these.
+They often try to overcompensate with virtual meetings, wasting valuable time for remote employees.

-So, ensure you get rid of these kinds of meetings and other distractions like social media.
+So, eliminate these kinds of meetings and other distractions like social media.

 • Learn How to Delegate

-You don’t have to do everything yourself, as that could lead to burnout.
+You don’t have to do everything yourself, which could lead to burnout.

-So, ensure you provide clear instructions and confirm that the individual is capable of handling the task.
+So, provide clear instructions and confirm that the individual can handle the task.

 Conclusion

 Finding the best work-from-home routine and pattern is the secret to boosting productivity as a telecommuter.
-So, ensure you find your productive hours, know when and what to delegate, use time management and task prioritization techniques, and get rid of time wasters.
+So, ensure you find productive hours, know when and what to delegate, use time management and task prioritization techniques, and eliminate time wasters.

 Related articles